Bio & Incident Details

 Tour: 8 years

 Officer Robert Dana was shot and killed by a suspect who had gained control of another officer's handgun on the Blue Hills Parkway, in Milton.

-Officer Dana was survived by his wife who was a member of the Milton Police Department and was on duty the night he was shot and killed.
-Before joining the Metropolitan Police Department he had been a federal police officer and a U.S. Air Force Security Policeman.
+Officer Dana was survived by his wife who was a member of the Milton Police Department.
+She was on duty and responded to the scene in the police ambulance.
+Before joining the Metropolitan Police Department Officer Dana had served as a federal police officer and a U.S. Air Force Security Policeman.
 He was survived by his wife of six months and parents.